Squagward/slate-1/source/includes/_rendering.md

 Here, instead of simply making a method call, we are instatiating an object to do our drawing.
 This allows for much greater customization, such as rotation, scaling, and as described below, coloring.

 The other interesting part to take a look at is the call to `setColor`, which will, as you can guess, set the color of the text.
-For the color, we use a preset color in Renderer.
+For the color, we use a preset color in `Renderer`.
 We could have also made a call to `Renderer.color(red, green, blue, alpha)`, and subsequently passed that in to the method.
 In this example, that call would be `Renderer.color(255, 255, 255, 255)`.
 Values should range from 0-255.

 <aside class="warning">Do not instantiate objects inside of a render trigger.
 Create them outside of the trigger, and if necessary, make any changes to the object inside of the trigger.</aside>

 ## Rendering of shapes

->This example renders a rectangle, circle, and triangle
+> This example renders a rectangle, circle, and triangle

 ```javascript
 register("renderOverlay", myRenderOverlay);